 - Lime Wedges, for serving

 - Red Pepper Flakes, for serving

-- Make sauce by combining tamarind paste, water, fish sauce, aminos and sweetener in a small saucepan over medium heat.
+- Combine tamarind paste, water, fish sauce, aminos and sweetener in a small saucepan over medium heat.
 Bring to a simmer and heat until sweetener is dissolved, 2 to 3 minutes.
 Taste and adjust, adding additional sweetener or aminos if needed.